mkinderwater/pi5-volumio-framebuffer-appliance/readme.md

 - DAC jack labels
 - Solid sticky-foot pads for side orientation

-A lot of Raspberry Pi Volumio builds are either bare boards, generic cases, or full touchscreen setups running more software than needed.
+A lot of Raspberry Pi Volumio builds are bare boards, generic cases, or full touchscreen setups running more software than needed.

 This one is built more like a simple audio appliance.